How Level Does a Pool Table Need to Be?

 The least precise way to tell if your table is level is to use your billiard balls.
 You can do this with your hand or with a cue stick.
 If you use a cue stick, use the cue ball.
 If you use your hand, it doesn’t matter.

 All you want to do is slowly roll the ball across the table every which way you can.
 A level table should allow the ball to travel in a relatively straight line.
 So the idea is to watch the ball as it travels for any irregularities.
-Do this longways, short ways, diagonal, and from each pocket to every other pocket.
+Do this longways, short ways, diagonal, along with from each pocket to every other pocket.
 If you don’t see any noticeable irregularities, your table is level enough for fair play.

 But, keep in mind that this is an imprecise tactic because human error can cause irregularities where there are none.
 Plus, watching a ball roll is not the best way to measure something.
 But it works if you’re not too concerned with precision.